-Against these pressures, Gwent Police continues to be proactive in responding to the Government's austerity programme, by seeking to address Home Office efficiency requirements, deliver service improvement through transformational change to meet current and future demand, and deliver efficiency savings.
-As part of CSR 2021, the Government will expect to see over £100m of cashable efficiency savings delivered from force budgets by 2024/25.
-To the end of 2023/24 therefore, Gwent Police has delivered cumulative recurring cashable efficiency savings of £54.914m.
+Against these pressures, Gwent Police continues to be proactive in responding to the Government's austerity programme, by seeking to address Home Office efficiency requirements; deliver service improvement through transformational change to meet current and future demand; and deliver efficiency savings.
+To the end of 2024/25 therefore, Gwent Police has delivered cumulative recurring cashable efficiency savings of £55.612m.
 This has been achieved through the ongoing success of the Continuous Improvement Programme (previously Staying ahead programme); which over recent years has become core Force business within its Continuous Improvement Department.
-In addition, Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services' (HMICFRS) Value For Money (VFM) Profiles are a key tool in indicating potential areas for saving schemes' opportunities.
+In addition, Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services' (HMICFRS) Value for Money (VFM) Profiles are a key tool in indicating potential areas for saving schemes' opportunities.

-After reflecting the 2023/24 Final Settlement; the estimated impact of the Police Funding Formula review; the costs of long-term borrowing; and further funding pressures, in March 2024, at the conclusion of the 2024/25 budget setting round and after delivering a further £0.698m of savings along with further reserve movements, the MTFP presented a balanced budget for the 2024/25 financial year.
-However, the level of reserves required to achieve this balanced position is not sustainable and the recurring funding deficit for 2028/29 was forecast to be £15.096m.
-Even after known savings there remains a net funding deficit after efficiencies of £12.744m by 2028/29.
-Substantial work continues in 2024/25 to identify additional, recurring efficiencies to meet future everyday pressures such as pay awards and inflation; new service pressures to tackle more complex crime; and unavoidable cost increases falls to realising cashable efficiency savings elsewhere or the Council Tax Precept.
+After reflecting the 2025/26 Final Settlement; the approved Council Tax Precept increase; the costs of long term borrowing; and further funding pressures, in March 2025, at the conclusion of the 2025/26 budget setting round and after delivering a further £0.360m of efficiency savings along with further reserve movements, the MTFP presented a balanced budget for the 2025/26 financial year.
+However, the level of reserves required to achieve this balanced position is not sustainable and the recurring funding deficit for 2029/30 was forecast to be £7.333m.
+Even after known savings there remains a net funding deficit after efficiencies of £5.633m by 2029/30.
+Substantial work continues in 2025/26 to identify additional, recurring efficiencies to meet future everyday pressures such as pay awards and inflation; new service pressures to tackle more complex crime; and unavoidable cost increases falls to realising cashable efficiency savings elsewhere or the Council Tax Precept.

 It is clear that, after ten years of austerity followed by new investments in policing, financial uncertainty continues.
-The recent change in the UK Government increases the importance of the Chancellor's Budget Statement in Autumn 2024.
-However, Gwent Police has a strong track record of operating within funding constraints and will therefore continue to manage reductions in real term funding from the Government and public of Gwent, throughout the period of the MTFP.
+The recently announced findings of the CSR 2025 bring further uncertainty over the short-term, until the detail emerges in December 2025 with the publishing of the 2026/27 Provisional Settlement.
+However, Gwent Police has a strong track record of operating within funding constraints and will therefore continue to manage reductions in real term funding from the Government, throughout the period of the MTFP.
 The Commissioner and Chief Constable remain focused on delivering a new generation of savings schemes and maintaining a detailed schedule of planned work to review functions and departments; balanced against the operational policing needs of Gwent.